-The General Data Protection Regulation (GDPR) is a new set of EU guidelines governing how organisations handle personal data.
-Schools handle large amounts of personal data, such as information on pupils and information on staff, governors, volunteers and job applicants.
-Schools also handle what the GDPR refers to as special category data, which is subject to tighter controls.
-This could be details on race, ethnic origin, biometric data or trade union membership.
+Schools handle large amounts of personal data, such as information on pupils, staff, governors, volunteers and job applicants.
+Schools also handle what refers to as special category data, which is subject to tighter controls.
+This could be details on race, ethnic origin, bio-metric data or trade union membership.

 Data is already governed by existing DPA regulations, which ensure personal data is handled lawfully.
-The new GDPR goes further and requires organisations to document how and why they process all personal data, and gives enhanced rights to the individual.
+The new Data Protection Act goes further and requires organisations to document how and why they process all personal data, and gives enhanced rights to the individual.